Bensalem, PA DUI Attorney

 • Not have had any minors in the vehicle at the time of the DUI.

 If you do qualify for ARD, there are strict rules you must follow.
 The judge may mandate community service, restitution, substance abuse therapy, highway safety classes, and other rules.
 You will have to pay for all of this out of pocket.
-If you complete ARD, you will be able to keep a conviction off your record.
+If you complete ARD, you can keep a conviction off your record.
 However, if you slip up even once, you will likely be sentenced for your DUI.

 Because of the cost of the ARD program, taking a plea bargain may be better for your situation.
 Your Bensalem, PA DUI lawyer will help you determine all of your options after you’ve been arrested for driving under the influence.